Frequently Asked Questions

 Once your provider examines you and decides that you are a candidate for oral appliance therapy (OAT), the rest is easy!
 First, our billing office will work with your insurance company to determine your coverage.
 Next, our staff will take impressions (molds) of your teeth, including a bite registration which tells the outside laboratory exactly where we want your jaw positioned to start treatment.
 From here, we wait for the laboratory to fabricate your customized appliance, a process which takes 1-3 weeks, depending on the style of appliance.
 Finally, we fit your appliance in a quick visit designed for your provider to fine-tune your appliance before you go home to put it to the test!

-Most insurance plans cover oral appliances for OSA, but we recommend you contact your carrier prior to scheduling your visit to learn about your individual benefits.
-Our billing office is also available to answer insurance-related questions and can be reached during normal business hours at 414.755.4768.
+Most insurance plans cover oral appliances for OSA, including MEDICARE, but we recommend you contact your health insurance carrier prior to scheduling your visit to learn about your individual benefits.

 We will schedule you for an initial consult appointment.
 During the initial appointment, the doctor will review your sleep study and speak with you about your overall health and history of snoring and sleep apnea.
 A complete oral exam will be done, and we will determine if you are a good candidate for an oral appliance.
 You will also have time to ask any questions, hold samples of the most common appliances we use, get details on the process, and go over cost information.